CHAPTER 1 : NATURE OF AUDITING

 Self revealing

-Errors whose existence becomes apparent in the process of compilation of accounts.
+Errors whose existence becomes apparent in the

 Wrong totaling